 On a 14:10 intermittent fasting schedule, the shorter fasts are easier (relatively speaking), and most of your fasting will take place overnight.

-You get to call the shots on what you eat and when, and your weight may decrease while your metabolic health increases.
+You call the shots on what and when you eat, and your weight may decrease while your metabolic health increases.

 Cons

-With a shorter fast, it’s not a done deal that you will reach ketosis, or if you do, you won’t spend as much time there as with longer fasts.
-So, results may be slower than you had hoped.
+With a shorter fast, you might not reach ketosis, or if you do, you might not spend as much time there as with longer fasts.
+So, results may be slower than you hoped.

 Any new approach to eating will feel hard at first, and you’ll need to adjust to new habits, like meal planning, to really feel the benefits of this method.